devhid/kumo/kumo_report.md

       **Uses**: `__send_request(self, url, protocol, host, agent, content_type, content_length, cache_control, accept, accept_lang, accept_encoding, accept_charset, connection, body)`

       **Returns**: `True` if the message was sent successfully, `False` otherwise

+      **Note**: `Accept-Encoding` is blank because it would add unnecessary complexity.
+When receiving a response with the current socket, we cannot know how long the headers of the response will be.
+Thus we cannot know where the heading `Content-Encoding` will appear in order to read that value and apply the appropriate decoding(s).
+We could read up until we hit two consecutive newlines to get the headers and then read that for the `Content-Encoding` header, but it is left as a potential future improvement.

     - `send_post_request(self, url, host, agent, content_type, content_length, body)`